andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 summary:

 <h4 class="article-subheader">The Sun</h4>
 You shouldn't stare directly at the sun.

-This much I know to be true.
+Everybody knows that.

-But on this beautiful Norwegian May afternoon I just can't help myself.
+But on this beautiful Norwegian May afternoon I simply can't help myself.

+And that's how I blinded myself in Norway.

 Blinded, not by the ultraviolet radiation of the life-giving
 <a href="https://en.wikipedia.org/wiki/G-type_main-sequence_star" target="_blank" rel="noreferrer no opener"> G-type main-sequence star</a>